The Importance of Presentation Skills in the Workplace

 Yes, it’s true.
 Experts are relied upon to give presentations as part of their job.
 But surely with their education, whether at university or other colleges, delivering a presentation is direct?
 Indeed, no!

-The English speaking course in Chandigarh provider expert trainers survey found that 40% of the population have a fear of speaking in public.
+The English speaking course in Chandigarh provided expert trainers survey found that 40% of the population have a fear of speaking in public.
 It doesn’t make a difference how big or small the group, there are a few people who struggle to give presentations.
 Does this have an impact on their work?
 Potentially, yes.

-So what are the areas that are significant in the workplace, with respect to presentation skills?
+So, what are the areas that are significant in the workplace, with respect to presentation skills?

 1. Know Your Audience